Conure: Scientific classification

 The caiques and the hawk-headed parrot have also been proposed for inclusion, though both have a heavier build and different tail structure from traditional conures.

 Non-native colonies

 Conures are highly adaptable to urban environments, and several non-native colonies have been observed globally.
 The exact origins of such colonies are generally unverifiable.

-Honolulu, Hawaii
+Hawaii

 A colony of cherry-headed conures lives around the slopes of Diamond Head.

+There also appears to be at least one colony living on the west side of the Big Island of Hawaii.

 Seattle, Washington

 A conure colony lives in Seward Park.

 San Francisco, California

 A colony of cherry-headed conures lives on Telegraph Hill, San Francisco.
 They are the subject of a film, The Wild Parrots of Telegraph Hill, based on a story by Mark Bittner.
-Flocks of conures can be seen and heard in many other areas of San Francisco such as the Tenderloin district.
+Flocks of conures can be seen and heard in many other areas of San Francisco such as the Tenderloin district and Alamo Square.

 Santa Clara County, California

-Multiple colonies of cherry-headed and/or mitred conures thrive in and around Santa Clara County, California.
+Multiple colonies of cherry-headed and/or mitred conures thrive in and around Santa Clara County.
 In particular Sunnyvale, Cupertino (especially around the Apple Campus), and Palo Alto.